DataDog/documentation/content/en/continuous_integration/setup_pipelines/gitlab.md

 ## Visualize pipeline data in Datadog

-After the integration is successfully configured, both [Pipelines][4] and [Pipeline Executions][5] pages will start populating with data after pipelines finish.
+After the integration is successfully configured, the [Pipelines][4] and [Pipeline Executions][5] pages populate with data after the pipelines finish.

 **Note**: The Pipelines page shows data for only the default branch of each repository.